Skip to content

 Outsourcing Detail (Drawer Style)

-Opening an outsourcing order doesn't navigate to a new page — a drawer slides out on the right, with all the information on one screen:
+Opening an outsourcing order doesn't navigate to a new page — a drawer slides out on the right (about 85% of screen width), with all the information on one screen:

-[Drawer header] Outsourcing order number / status / supplier / process
+[Drawer header] Outsourcing order number / status / round N [Undo completion (after completion)] [Edit]

-[Basic info] Customer / order / unit price / billing method / quantity / expected return (delivery date)
+[Basic info] Outsourcing process / mill / issued product / unit price / billing method / quantity

 ...